 The rear middle seat is unsurprisingly stiff, but the other four have a good firmness.
 The rear seats have a natural seating height and unlike some of its competitors, the Volvo’s seats aren’t diagonally wedged; this means your occupants won’t get any leg fatigue on longer-distance drives.
 Headroom and legroom are plentiful at the rear of the cabin, where 6-foot 4-inches (193cm) individuals won’t feel henned in.

-As for cabin noise, the XC40 Recharge Twin is extremely well insulated.
-Still, the Audi e-tron reigns supreme in this department.
+As for cabin noise, the XC40 Recharge Twin is extremely well insulated, but the Audi e-tron still reigns supreme in this department.
 We suspect it’s due to the German automaker’s use of adaptive air suspension, as opposed to the coil springs found on the Volvo.
 Indeed, this means you can hear and feel a bit more of the road.

 Volvo XC40 Recharge Twin performance review

 While this might not be ideal for those who want a serene interior or a cushiony driving experience, it does yield a better drive on windy country roads.
-While the fully electric XC40 still suffers from a bit of body roll, especially when compared to the likes of the more sturdy Polestar 2 saloon, it’s still better than some of its SUV counterparts, for example, the Hyundai Kona Electric and Kia e-Niro.
-We’d say the Volvo’s suspension is on par with the likes of the VW ID.4 and the MG ZS EV.
+While the fully electric XC40 still suffers from a bit of body roll, especially when compared to the likes of the more sturdy Polestar 2 saloon, it’s still better than most of its SUV counterparts, for example, the Hyundai Kona Electric and Kia e-Niro.
+We’d say the Volvo’s stiffened suspension is similar to the MG ZS EV.

 We suspect that’s due to the fact that the XC40 Twin Pro on review features a heat pump, while the Polestar 2 that we tested omitted the battery-saving feature.
 While we can’t say this alone will net 40-50 miles, it’s certainly a feature we’d look for in an EV, especially if you live in a country that has a colder climate.
 As such, we’d highly recommend getting the Twin Plus or Twin Pro variants of the XC40 for their inclusion of a heat pump; we suspect the regular Twin will net a lower range, putting it closer to the original figure we attained with the Polestar 2.